ONSdigital/ons-schema-definitions/docs/electronic_questionnaire_to_dap.rst

         **list object**

         - name: the name of the list (e.g. people-who-live-here)
-        - context: a dictionary of associated information about given items in the list (e.g. primary-person)
+        - context: [optional] a dictionary of any associated information about given items in the list (e.g. primary-person)
         - items: an array of the item identifieres in the list

         **lists example**